-A six-bedroom home reconfigured by architect Barnaby Gunning and interior designer Sarah Delaney.
+A six-bedroom Notting Hill house reconfigured by architect Barnaby Gunning and interior designer Sarah Delaney.
 Four floors of considerate design, united by an impressive timber staircase.
-Clean lines, cool undertones and a refined palette.

 “The house had been previously refurbished and given great bones.
 We highlighted these bones with dark accents to give a bolder structure to the interiors,” Sarah explains.
 It’s certainly a home that makes a statement, from the brilliant white portico entrance to the charcoal staircase that connects the ground floor to the patio garden.